Semantic Programming for Device-Edge-Cloud Continuum: A Case Study on Distributed Camera Network

 To associate a detected bounding box $B$ with an object $O$, we use soft rules that assert the triple $\ll\!B~sosa\!:\!isSampleOf~O\!\gg$.
 Such rules can be used to represent {\em hypotheses}\/ on temporal relations among detected objects in video frames following a tracking trajectory.
 Particularly, the object's movement is consistent with the constant velocity model, e.g., the Kalman filter used in SORT~\cite{Bewley:2016}, and there is a detection associated with its trajectory, the fact $\ll\!B~sosa\!:\!isSampleOf~O\!\gg$ is generated.
 Here, $iou(B_1,B_2)$ states the IOU (intersection over union) condition of the bounding boxes $B_1$ and $B_2$ satisfy.

 Similarly, we can also emulate DeepSORT~\cite{Wojke:2017} via a another soft rule that can search for more supporting evidences to link a newly detected bounding boxes from an occluded tracklet using visual appearance associations, e.g. frames 2 and 4 of Figure~\ref{fig:example}.
-For this, we search for pairs of bounding boxes from recently occluded tracklets w.r.t. visual appearance.
-As the search space of possible matches is large, we limit it by filtering the candidates based on their temporal and spatial properties.
-To this end, we use rules with windows to reason about disconnected tracklets that have bounding boxes visually matched within a window of time points that are aligned with DeepSORT's gallery of associated appearance descriptors for each tracklet.
-Based on this gallery of previously tracked boxes, the appearance-based discriminative metrics are computed to recover the identities after long-term occlusion, where the motion is less discriminative. (cf\cite{Danh:2021} for further detail).
+For this, one can search for pairs of bounding boxes from recently occluded tracklets w.r.t. visual appearance (more details in\cite{Danh:2021}).